SNAP Benefits in Louisiana: How to Apply and Qualify

 How to Check Your EBT Card Balance

-You can check your EBT balance through the LifeInCheck online portal, with the Benny app, by calling the number on your card, or on a recent ATM or store receipt.
+You can check your balance in several ways.
+Use the online portal, the Benny app, or call the number on your card.
+Your balance also appears on store receipts or at an ATM.

 Check Your Louisiana EBT Balance